If Your Renewals Are Unpredictable

 The new plan provided materially stronger coverage, including $10,000 in drug coverage, $1,500 in dental coverage, and roughly $5,000 in paramedical coverage.

-Your renewals have been jumping year to year, and your broker's only answer is to shop for a new carrier at renewal.
+Your renewals have been jumping year to year, and the only solution you’re given is to shop for a new carrier.

-Your current plan forces everyone into the same coverage regardless of age, family situation, or how they actually use their benefits.
+Your plan gives everyone the same coverage, regardless of age or how they use their benefits.

-You want better coverage for your employees without every renewal feeling like a coin flip on costs.
+You want better coverage for your employees without every renewal feeling unpredictable.

 If your renewals have been unpredictable, there's a reason